nasa/cumulus/docs/features/duplicate_granule_handling.md

   }
 ```

-If `uniquifyGranuleId` is `true` and the Collection is ingested using a workflow that includes the `AddUniqueGranuleId` Task, the `granuleId` will be uniquely generated using the process [here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts#L479-L487).
+If `uniquifyGranuleId` is `true` and the Collection is ingested using a workflow that includes the `AddUniqueGranuleId` Task (required to update the granuleId), the `granuleId` will be uniquely generated using the process [here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts#L479-L487).
 The `hashLength` specifies how many characters the randomized hash contains.
 More characters offer a greater chance of uniqueness.

 :::caution
 A Collection that is configured to uniquely identify Granules in this way means that the existing `granuleId` will change to a unique, hashed value.
-This is important to consider when building workflows and, in particular, specifying the S3 paths for a Granule's Files.
+This is important to consider when building workflows and, in particular, specifying the S3 paths for a Granule's Files. ***This is also true for all workflows that may be run with Granules that have previously had their `granuleId` uniquely generated.***

 In a Collection configuration, you can specify the `url_path` template that will be used to determine the final location of the Collection's Files.
 If that path contains a `granuleId` or anything derived from `granuleId`, notably the CMR Metadata's `GranuleUR`, that path will contain the unique value.
 An example containing the unique `granuleId` might look like: